Nutechgy/Employee-Data-Table/README.md

 # Employee-Data-Table
 <video controls src="20240325-1707-27.9092000.mp4" title="Emplyee-Table-Data"></video>

 "C:\Users\terem\OneDrive\Pictures\Screenshots\Recording 2024-03-25 131250.mp4"

+A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 Walk through video domonstarating of me creating a table data of employees for .
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company